Learn to design ethical, culturally sensitive, and rigorous health research.

 -

-Apply a personalised skills toolkit in your professional and personal life, learning how to spot and evaluate the best sources of evidence in your field.
+Apply research skills in your professional and personal life, learning how to spot and evaluate the best sources of evidence in your field.

 -